 Sleep patterns tend to change as we age.
-Most people find that aging makes falling asleep little difficult.
+Most people find that aging makes falling asleep a little difficult.
 At night they wake up more often and early in the morning.
 Sleep is just as vital for your emotional and physical wellbeing as it was when you were younger.

 A good night’s sleep helps improve the attention and memory development, stimulates the body to restore the cell damage that happened during the day, and refreshes the immune system, which in turn helps prevent disease.
 Older adults who don’t sleep well are more likely to experience fatigue, memory and attention issues, prolonged daytime sleepiness, and more overnight dropping.
 Inadequate sleep can also lead to serious health problems in women, including increased risk of cardiovascular disease, diabetes, weight problems and breast cancer.